 - February 27: Update on the Coronavirus: Looking Ahead

 - February 25: A Further Update on the Coronavirus Outbreak

 - February 24: Ticino and Federal Health Authorities Update

 - January 24: Announcement in Weekly Bulletins

-Our Campus Safety Plan for the fall semester was released in late August and will be periodically reviewed and updated as needed.
+Our Campus Safety Plan for the 2020–2021 academic year was initially released in late August 2020 and has been periodically reviewed and updated.
 The current version can always be accessed by clicking on the button below.